argilla-io/biome-text/README.md

 make dev
 ````

-And `make ui` for build statics web resources:
+And `make ui` for building static web resources needed for the explore UI method to work:

 ````shell script
 make ui